![]() |

 |

-Last Updated: 5/31/13
+Last Updated: 6/5/14

-My Current Indoor Goldfish
+My Last Indoor Goldfish

 Photos of My Indoor Goldfish

 On 1/22/06, around 9:30 am, I moved my three fantail goldfish from my 20 gallon basement pond where they had resided since 11/5/04.
 They were probably born in early 2004.
 You can read more about the move preparations, etc. on my 40 gallon tank page.
 I named the three fish after some of the main characters from Lord of the Rings since I watched all three of those movies a few months before I moved the fish who had never had names.
 Aragorn was the largest at the time, a white and orange fantail almost 3" at the time of the move.
 Legolas was the next largest, also orange and white but with less orange than Aragorn.
 Frodo was the tiny one, a calico fantail, just a few inches long.
 Both Aragorn and Legolas sprouted tubercles about four days after moving them into the 40 gallon tank.
 I never thought they could be sexed so young!
 By the second week of February, it seemed that Frodo also had tubercles just showing, at least on one gill (the white one and not the clear one).
-So, unless females can have tubercles, which I have not heard of, I have three boys.
+So, unless females can have tubercles, which I have not heard of, I had three boys.
 At least, I picked all boys names and got that right.
-I will not have to worry about babies but do worry that males may beat up on each other a little due to their desire to spawn with someone.
+I would not have to worry about babies but did worry that males may beat up on each other a little due to their desire to spawn with someone [Update 2014: The boys never faught].

 On 3/18/07, I tore down the 40 gallon tank that my three fantails and plecostomus were living in and set up a new 65 gallon tank.
 It developed a crack so, two days later, I moved the fish back to the 40 gallon tank.
 Details to be found on the tank redo page.
 The store made me buy another tank which I finally set up on 3/31/07.
 The goldfish and Plecy were finally in the 65 gallon, hopefully, this time to stay!